openapi-json-schema-tools/openapi-json-schema-generator/docs/new-generator.md

  modelTemplateFiles.put("model.mustache", ".zz");
 ```

 The `model.mustache` file is registered as the template for model generation.
-The `new.sh` script doesn't have a way to know your intended file extension, so we default to a `.zz` extension.
+The `new_generator.sh` script doesn't have a way to know your intended file extension, so we default to a `.zz` extension.
 This _must_ be changed (unless your generator's target extension is `.zz`).
 For this example, you'd change `.zz` to `.md` or `.markdown`, depending on your preference.

 This model template registration will use `model.mustache` to generate a new file for every model defined in your API's specification document.